Canada’s most adorable coastal towns and villages

 North Rustico, Prince Edward Island

 Close enough to the capital of Charlottetown for residents to commute, North Rustico acts as both a bedroom community and, because of its position on PEI’s north shore, a summer tourist destination.
-It’s close to beaches as well as Cavendish and Anne of Green Gables country and, like most maritime towns, has a strong fishing culture and a friendly welcoming culture.
+It’s close to beaches as well as Cavendish and Anne of Green Gables country, and, like most maritime towns, has a strong fishing culture that is welcoming and friendly.

 EB Adventure Photography/Shutterstock